Gfuen/Checklist/Things to remember/remember.md

 * FTP File transfer set to binary when doing a file transfer

 * Metasploit shells dont always default to meterpreter shells

+* Ping doesnt always work trying to see if host is up, try nmap or host/nslookup